emtneutrino/races/README.md

 If you want to restrict the vehicle class used in a race, type **`/races register 100 2 180 class 0`** to restrict vehicles to class 0 (Compacts).

 If you want to restrict vehicles to a custom list used in a race, type **`/races register 100 2 180 class 22 tier.txt`** to restrict vehicles to class 22 (Custom) which are specified in a file named **`resources/races/tier.txt`**.
-If you specify class 22, you must provide a file containing the vehicles you want in the race.
+If you specify class 22 (Custom), you must provide a file containing the vehicles you want in the race.

 If you want a race where vehicles change randomly every lap, type **`/races register 100 2 180 rand`**.
 Buy-in amounts will be set to 0 and there will be no payouts.
 The randomly selected vehicles will come from the file **`resources/races/random.txt`**.
 You can add vehicles from **`resources/races/vehicles.txt`** to **`resources/races/random.txt`** or remove vehicles from **`resources/races/random.txt`**.